IBM/banking-risk-mitigation-nlu-studio/TROUBLESHOOTING.md

 ![](https://github.com/IBM/banking-risk-mitigation-nlu-studio/blob/master/doc/source/images/nlu_service_error.png)

 You may have not created an NLU service on your IBM Cloud Organisation or you may have given a different name in the `manifest.yml` file under `services`.

+Ensure service and application are in the same region.

 ## To troubleshoot your IBM Cloud application, use the logs.